 The type of soil you choose will affect your aloe plant’s ability to grow and thrive (both indoors and when you’re growing aloe plants outside).
 Soil is key to your plant’s health, along with other environmental factors such as humidity, light, and temperature.

 What does soil provide for plants?
 First, good potting soil serves as a foundation for your plant, providing an anchor in which roots can grow.
 But soil does more than just anchor a plant in place.
 The right potting soil also provides nutrients, oxygen, and water that plants require.
 How does soil impact aloe vera health?

 - Nutrients: Soil provides nutrients that plants need to survive, such as copper, nitrogen, magnesium, and phosphorus.
-Plants absorb minerals through the roots.
+Plants absorb minerals through their roots.

 - Water: Soil is full of pores or small spaces in between particles.
 Pores hole water, and plants take up through their roots.
 The moisture then is distributed throughout the plant, along with oxygen and nutrients.
 Water also acts as a cooling system, keeping plants from overheating by evaporating through the foliage.

 - Air: Soil pores also contain air.
 Aloe vera plants use air to transform sugars into energy they need to survive.

 - Insulation: Soil acts as an insulator for aloe plant roots, which guards against significant temperature fluctuations.

 Soil consists of a mixture of decomposing organic matter, known as biomass, and mineral particles.
 Soil type is determined by particle size and mineral texture.

 - Sand: Largest particles in the soil.
 Sandy soil drains quickly and allows for great aeration.
 It doesn’t hold moisture or nutrients well.

 - Clay: Smallest particles in the soil.
 Clay soil drains very slowly and doesn’t have space for air.
 It does retain water and nutrients well.